-British composer Alec Roth was born in 1948 near Manchester, of German/Irish descent and studied music at the University of Durham, where he was awarded the Scott Prize.
+British composer Alec Roth was born in 1948 near Manchester, of German/Irish descent and studied music at Durham University, where he was awarded the Scott Prize.
 He also studied conducting with Diego Masson at Dartington and Rafael Kubelik in Lucerne, and gamelan in Java.

 He is founder and was artistic director of the Royal Festival Hall Gamelan Programme and South Bank Gamelan Players from 1987 until 1991, and was music director of the Baylis Programme at English National Opera (1988-93).
-From 1994 until 1996 he was composer in association with Opera North, and from 2002-3 lecturer in music at the University of Edinburgh.
+From 1994 until 1996 he was composer in association with Opera North, and from 2002-3 lecturer in music at Edinburgh University.

 He currently lives in Malvern, Worcestershire, and as a freelance composer has completed some sixty commissioned works in genres including opera, music-theatre, song, choral, orchestral, instrumental, gamelan and music for children.